mostlyhamster/pomidor/README.md

 - [ ] Track pauses in log as parts of activities
 - [ ] Keyboard shortcuts
 - [ ] Add funny quotes
+- [ ] Design improvements
+    - [ ] Still be pretty and functional when window is very small size

 ## Issues and bugs